JakeBogie/builder-gcp/control-plane/README.md

 Ready to get started?

-## STAGE 1 - Control-Plane Preparations
+## STAGE 1 - Control-Plane preparations

 Perform the preparation steps from the parent directory then come back here when you are ready...